Pajala

 Pajala ([ˈpɑjɑlɑ]) is a locality and the seat of Pajala Municipality in Norrbotten County, Sweden, with 1,958 inhabitants in 2010.
 It is located in Swedish Lapland.

-Pajala is in the Torne Valley and was dominated by people speaking a Finnish dialect until Eastern Sweden (Finland) got annexed by Russia in the 1800s and Pajala ended on the Swedish side of the river that marked the border.
-Today the town is nearly unilingually Swedish although the Meänkieli name for the locality remains in use and is a minority language.
-Even so, Pajala has belonged to Sweden since the country's inception as a political unit.
+Pajala is in part of the Meänmaa (Torne valley) region and was in past times unilingually Meänkieli-speaking.
+While it is still spoken by many, after the Swedification policies of the 18- and 1900s Swedish has become the dominant language.

 History

 Lars Levi Laestadius, a botanist, Lutheran minister, and founder of the revivalist movement Laestadianism, lived and worked in Pajala municipality in the mid-19th century.
 He lived in Kengis, but in 1869 his house and grave and the whole church of Kengis were moved to Pajala.

 The town was mistakenly bombed by Soviet airplanes during the Finnish/Soviet Winter War, in spring 1940.
 Seven Soviet planes dropped 134 bombs, a mix of explosive and firebombs, which destroyed six buildings, badly damaging telephone wires, and making the streets impossible to drive on due to 43 big craters.
 No human deaths were recorded, although two persons were slightly injured.
 Soviet officers later inspected the destruction and the Soviet Union paid damages to Sweden in 1940.